xdspacelab/openvslam/docs/installation.rst

     brew install opencv
     # other dependencies
     brew install yaml-cpp glog gflags

+    # (if you plan on using PangolinViewer)
     # Pangolin dependencies
     brew install glew

+    # (if you plan on using SocketPublisher)
+    # Protobuf dependencies
+    brew install automake autoconf libtool

 Jump to :ref:`Common Installation Instructions <subsection-common-linux-macos>` for the next step.